dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-### Wrapper design and pre-processor design for strace (bash and bash-like) commanands.
+### Wrapper design and pre-processor design for strace (bash and bash-like) commands.

 The pre-processor will identify commands of this type and then wrap them in an strace so that they can be processed through the stderr intelligent parsing.